Skip to content

 On one hand, this decision appears pragmatic and timely.
 On the other, it imposes certain limitations on the choice of professions for international students.

-This new category within Express Entry serves as yet another example of how immigration policy can be a tool for addressing economic challenges.
+This new category within Express Entry serves as another example of how immigration policy can be used as an effective tool to address economic challenges.
 After all, immigration, economy, and politics are the three pillars of Canada’s regulatory framework.
 For international students, it will provide opportunities for swift job placement, ensuring faster integration into society.

 Oleksandra Melnykova, Immigration and Refugee Consultant in Canada.